Post Settlement Funding – Get Your Money Right Away

 How Does Post Settlement Funding Work?

-How Post Settlement Funding Works – Once you (the law firm) have reached a settlement or judgement on behalf of your client, the money you are owed is considered an asset.
-You own the rights to the money you are owed.
-Because it is an asset, all or part of it can be sold.
+Once a settlement or judgement has been reached, the money owed to plaintiffs and their attorneys are considered assets.
+Because it is an asset, all or part of the money owed can be sold.
 We (Balanced Bridge Funding) purchase a portion of the amount owed to you (at a discount).
-You get money now, and we own the asset (a portion of the settlement funds you sold to us).
-You go on about running your law firm, and we wait for the settlement funds to be paid to us directly by lead counsel, or whomever is designated to distribute the funds on behalf of the settlement.
+You get money now, and we own the asset (a portion of the settlement funds or contingency fees you sold to us).
+You (the client) get some of your money right away, and we wait for the settlement funds to be paid to us directly by lead counsel, or whomever is designated to distribute the funds on behalf of the settlement.

 Is Post Settlement Funding a Loan?